That was the year that was 2013

-Meanwhile, take a moment to ponder the year that was 2012.
+Time to take a moment to ponder the year that was 2013.

-I’ve been running this blog for a couple of years now.
-It’s a great counterpoint to the daily grind of crafting novels and RPG systems – where often there is very little to show for weeks at a time.
+I’ve been running this blog for three years now, superceding the clunky thing I used to run.
+I’m loving the WordPress vibe – a fun place to blog, and a great counterpoint to the daily grind of crafting novels and RPG systems – where often there is very little to show for weeks at a time.
 This is a place where I can pin-up the things I find online, or post promotional offers on my products or scribble down thoughts and ideas.
-I’ve gone from a few hundred folks a month taking a peek to now over 17,000 uniques a month.
-Not bad.
-Quite pleasing, actually.
+I’ve gone from a few hundred folks a month taking a peek to around 8,000 uniques a month.
+Very pleasing.

 Here’s a countdown of the top ten ranking articles as viewed by you, from sci-fi and dark fantasy, cyberpunk, and the cosmic horror of H.P.
 Lovecraft’s Cthulhu Mythos.